simarubhi/6dof_arm/update_log/README.md

 # Update Log

+# March 12, 2025

+-   After inspecting the flex spline closer, I noticed small gaps in some on parallel sides of the ring.
+This is likely due to the infill pattern and limited area between the teeth and inner diameter.
+In a recent version I made the flex spline thinner as the wave generator was deforming it too much.
+Now i will proportionally make the flex spline thicker and wave generator shorter.
+This will not only decrease the chances of less densely packed infill, but also increase rigidity in the flex spline which is desirable to avoid unwanted twisting.
+-   Wrote a simple stepper-direction driver for the TMC2209 and a STM32 producing PWM signals.
+Testing will begin soon.

 # March 11, 2025

 -   Over the past couple days I did a lot of test prints and now have tolerances that work.